-The Buddha was not a Buddhist (and nor are we!).
+The Buddha was not a Buddhist (and we’re not Buddhists either!).
 He offered his contemporaries – paupers and princes alike – a toolkit to help relieve their suffering.
-He was not interested in priests or religious organisations.
+He wasn’t interested in priests or religious organisations.
 He certainly did not want to set up a religion or an -ism.
 He was gently dismissive of people’s gods.
 He did not care whether someone believed in reincarnation, although it seems he himself did.
-What was important to him was that by practicing morality, meditation and concentration in the here and now, one could help oneself to live a happier life.
+What was important to him was that by practising morality, meditation and concentration in the here and now, one could help oneself to live a happier life.

 If you want to read more about Vipassana or apply to do a 10-day Vipassana course, then please visit the Vipassana website in your country.